Diagrammatic mathematics: an overview

 3. Complexification: there are a more or less straight-forward complex analogs of meshes (the ‘regular cell structures’ of diagrams).
 The role of resulting notions of \(\mathbb{C}\)-tangle diagrams should be similar to the role of complex singularities in Arnold’s singularity theory.
 (Project with Christopher Douglas)

-We can keep this short as, really, there are only two main problems: the respective classification of the two types of ‘behaviors’ pointed out above.
-We briefly address them below.
+We can keep this short: really, there are only two key problems which address the respective classification of the two types of ‘behaviors’ pointed out above.
+We briefly discuss them below.

 As mentioned in the the previous section, an incredible amount of behaviour ‘emerges’ when combining elementary isotopies and singularities; namely, all homotopical behaviour!
 (Hopf fibrations, homotopy groups of spheres, Bott periodicity, … you name it).
 A fun simple example to consider here is the computation of $\pi_3 S^2$ in manifold diagrams.
 But, given homotopical behaviour is complicated, the following word of warning will not come as a surprise: both points (1.) and (2.) above are not easy.
 In fact, Chris Douglas and I discussed that we expect (2.) to be closely related to the smooth Poincaré conjecture in dimension 4… one of the big(gest) open problems in geometric topology!